viclib/3d_multilayer_viewer/README.md

 G | Toggle guides
 U/O | Zoom in/out

-J/K/L/I are aliases for the keys.
+J/K/L/I are aliases for the arrows.